Get App

 Holi is the “Festival of Colors” because of the use of various colours during celebrations.
 Traditionally, the Holi colours were made from natural materials like flowers and herbs.
 The traditional Indian colours used in the Holi celebration are red, green, yellow, blue, pink and much more.

-3. What is the story behind Holi?
+3. What is the auspicious colour of Holi?

 4. How many types of Holi are there?